My family and I explored Riley Wilderness Park near the entrance to Coto de Caza at the east end of Oso Parkway.

 Directions to Riley Wilderness Park: Exit Interstate 5 at Oso Parkway and head east following the signs to Riley Wilderness Park.
 Don’t miss the right turn (before the Wagon Wheel entrance sign) to enter the park.
 It’s a short drive on a dirt road to the parking area on your left.
 There are signs posted warning the park can be closed for up to three days after a rain – you’ll discover the reason as you drive over a big dip/creekbed.
 [Address: 30952 Oso Parkway, Coto de Caza] MAP TO RILEY WILDERNESS PARK

-- Riley Wilderness Park provides easy hiking trails for kids
+- The open space at this park provides easy hiking trails for kids

 - Beautiful butterfly garden with kid-friendly exhibits (bridges to climb over, an artificial tree stump to climb in, a fountain visited by ravens, bunnies jumping through the underbrush).